Confusion and anger as organisers announce F1 race is cancelled

+1200hrs - Supercars says it will look at adding back the championship round it's missed at Albert Park.
+Both Phillip Island and Queensland Raceway have been dropped for the 2020 season, but insiders scoff at the notion of another round being added for 2020.
+"We've torn up so much money coming here for nothing," said one.
+"Will Queensland teams want to travel to Melbourne for another round or vice versa?
+Don't think so."

+“What a disappointment it is.
+We were all really excited to race at the Australian Grand Prix but respect for the Australian Grand Prix Corporation for following the advice of the FIA and the government’s health authorities,” said Charlie Schwerkolt, owner of Team 18.

 1020hrs - that's it.
-The Australian Grand Prix for 2020 is officially cancelled...however, there are still thousands of people at the venue, and it appears that the support cateogories including Supercars,
+The Australian Grand Prix for 2020 is officially cancelled...however, there are still thousands of people at the venue, and it appears that the support categories including Supercars, TCR cars and F5000 are cancelled as well.

 1010hrs - could this be the first confirmation that the race is over?